 There are countless wedding dress styles and designs to choose from, but not every wedding dress makes for a great elopement dress.
-You’re not just waltzing down an isle and then going to cocktail hour in your dress.
+You’re not just waltzing down an aisle and then going to cocktail hour in your dress.
 You’re planning to hike/climb/romp/spin/twirl all over a mountainside or beach or desert in that dress and it’s gonna take a beating in the best way possible.
-By the end of the day, your wedding dress will officially look like an elopement dress if you know what we mean.
-We’re talking that natural dirt ombré on the hem with maybe a few twigs in there ;)
+By the end of the day, your wedding dress will officially look like an elopement dress, if you know what we mean.
+We’re talking that natural dirt ombré on the hem with maybe a few twigs in there 😉

 So when you start shopping for your elopement dress, you need to think about things like mobility, packability, weight, and fabric texture.
 You should consider how it will look and interact with the landscape you’re eloping in and whatever weather mother nature might throw at you.
 And you need to think about the type of activities your day will entail so you can find the dress that will be best suited to your adventure.
-When it comes to eloping, not all dresses are created equal.
+When it comes to eloping, not all elopement dresses are created equal.
 But if you pay attention to some key details, you can usually find a dress in any style that will look and perform amazingly at your elopement.

-dress fabrics: WHAT'S BEST FOR ELOPEMENTS?
+dress fabrics: WHAT'S BEST FOR ELOPEMENT dresses?

 From a practical standpoint, something light and airy is best for hiking.
 From a photographic standpoint, anything with lots of fabric allows for lots of creativity.
 You can throw it in the air, let the wind whip it dramatically, drape the train off a cliffside – beautiful movement in a dress makes for such eye-catching photos.
 The good thing is that light and airy doesn’t necessarily mean a dress where the hem ends at your ankles.
 The fabric of your dress plays a huge part in all of the above, so learning a bit about the different fabric options out there is a good place to start.

-They can be a little clingy though – Tulle in particular tends to be a twig and leaf magnet – but don’t let that stop you from buying a dress with any of these fabrics.
+They can be a little clingy though – tulle in particular tends to be a twig and leaf magnet – but don’t let that stop you from buying a dress with any of these fabrics.
 It’s easy to pick out a twig.
 Or just roll with it because you’re eloping and that’s how elopements do.